CtrlAustin/magilist.js/README.md

 * Add magilist.js to your project anywhere you'd like
 * open magilist.js and edit the user elements to fit your needs
 * Style to your needs!
+* its reccomended to keep list.json in the project root but it can be moved under advanced elements

 ## Current HTML Layout
 majilist generates its lists in one set way at the moment